 Directed by: Jake Graf

-Award-winning director, writer and actor Jake Graf (The Danish Girl, Colette) will join us In Conversation following a screening showcasing his short films Dusk, Dawn, Listen, Chance and Headspace.
+We will be showcasing Award-winning director, writer and actor Jake Graf‘s short films Dusk, Dawn, Listen, Chance and Headspace.
 Using his filmmaking to give a voice to the trans male community, Jake is one of the most visible trans males in the UK.

 Screening as part of our Q-Film Weekender.
 This year’s line-up is bigger and better than ever.
 Join us to celebrate the best in LGBTQIA+ cinema from around the world.